moveit/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.rst

 The Entire Code
 ---------------
-The entire code can be seen :codedir:`here in the MoveIt!
-GitHub project<move_group_interface/src/move_group_interface_tutorial.cpp>`.
+The entire code can be seen :codedir:`here in the MoveIt GitHub project<move_group_interface/src/move_group_interface_tutorial.cpp>`.
 Next we step through the code piece by piece to explain its functionality.

 .. tutorial-formatter:: ./src/move_group_interface_tutorial.cpp

 The Launch File
 ---------------
 The entire launch file is :codedir:`here<move_group_interface/launch/move_group_interface_tutorial.launch>` on GitHub.
-All the code in this tutorial can be run from the **moveit_tutorials** package that you have as part of your MoveIt! setup.
+All the code in this tutorial can be run from the **moveit_tutorials** package that you have as part of your MoveIt setup.